Adenomyosis is a condition where the cells that line the inside of the uterus (endometrium) that shed every month grow into the muscle of the uterus.

-MRI is the medical imaging test of choice to make the diagnosis of Adenomyosis with a very typical picture.
-Women with fibroids can also have co-existant adenomyosis.
+MRI is the medical imaging test of choice to make the diagnosis with a very typical picture.
+Women with fibroids can also have co-existent adenomyosis.

-The embolisation procedure to treat adenomyosis is similar to the fibroid embolisation procedure, the only major difference is the size of the particles used.
-Smaller particles are preferred in women suffering from Adenomyosis in order to get a deeper penetration of the particles into the abnormal tissue.
+The embolisation procedure to treat the condition is similar to the fibroid embolisation procedure, the only major difference is the size of the particles used.
+Smaller particles are preferred in women suffering from this condition to get a deeper penetration of the particles into the abnormal tissue.

 Uterine Artery Embolisation is a permanent and minimally invasive treatment which preserves the uterus.

-Women suffering from adenomyosis no longer have to have a hysterectomy to treat this condition.
+Women suffering from this condition no longer have to have a hysterectomy to treat this condition.